crusoecloud/slurm/README.md

 # SLURM
 This repository is the simplest way to create a high-availability SLURM cluster on Crusoe Cloud.
-To get started, edit the `main.tf` with your project specific configuration and run:
+To get started, create a file named `terraform.tfvars` with the cluster parameters.
+For example `.tfvars` files, see the `examples` directory.
 ```
 terraform init
 terraform apply